lfigu042/CNT-livestream/README.md

 </ul>

 I would like to thank Jose Hernandez for his constant assistance which led to the deployment of this project.
+<h2>Step 0: Understand how everything works</h2>
+The front-end HTML files are inside the 'templates' folder.
+'base.HTML' contains the "<head>" tags, the Bootstrap stylesheet import, and the start of the Flask setup for dividing the pages.

+All the other HTML files extend the base.HTML and each have the contents for each different site within our website.

+'app.py' takes care of rendering the HTML files only if Google OAth was accepted.
+Flask provides the framework for the website.

+'webcamserver.py' uses OpenCV to capture the camera stream and route it to /video_feed through a specified host and port.

+Next, Ngrok will be used to expose that specified local server port to the Internet.

+Finally, the project will be uploaded to Heroku to be deployed.

 <h2>Step 1: Download Project & Set-Up Your Python Environment</h2>

 Download the code from this repo.